 Let’s take a look at what you should be doing at $3500 a month in your business.

 The number one, no questions about it, way you will break your business is to continue flying solo with no accountability in place.
 Whether that comes from an online community like Facebook Groups for emerging CEO’s or joining a mastermind group, having someone or a group of people that understand where you are and who will push you forward is vital to sustaining and growing.
 I’ve been coaching and working with emerging CEO’s for years and you can’t convince me otherwise.

-**If you are looking for your accountability community check out The Purposeful CEO Facebook Group.
+**If you are looking for your accountability community check out The CEO Profit Lab Facebook Group.
 It’s a place for emerging and established CEOs.

 Making data-driven decisions

 If you spend more than 2 minutes with me I’m going to touch on a few things.
 One of those things, in any stage of business, is metrics tracking.
 Listen, I know it’s not sexy.
 It’s not shiny.
 It seems unnecessary.
 But, if you are going to stop throwing spaghetti at the wall, save your freaking time, and get the right shit done, you are going to have to know what’s working and what needs a pivot.
 Tracking your metrics is your one-way ticket to data driven, profit earning decisions.
 Everytime.
 So, maybe it is sexy.